kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 ## New Cypher Features

 ### Undirected Query
 Kùzu now supports undirected relationship in Cypher query.
-An undirected relationship is the union of both in-coming and out-going relationship.
+An undirected relationship is the union of both in-coming and out-going relationships.
 This feature is mostly useful in the following two cases.

 **Relationship is undirected by nature**
 Similar to many other graph databases, relationship data is always defined and stored with direction in Kùzu.
 A relationship file must contain `FROM` and `TO` columns each of which refers a primary key column of a node table.
-For relationship that is undirected by nature, e.g. `isFriendOf`, user has to store this relationship in a directed way with two records `Alice isFriendOf Bob` and `Bob isFriendOf Alice`.
+For relationship that is undirected by nature, e.g. `isFriendOf`, user has to store this relationship in a directed way with two records, e.g. `Alice isFriendOf Bob` and `Bob isFriendOf Alice`.
 To find all friends of `Alice`, user can issue the following query

 ```
 MATCH (a:Person)-[:isFriendOf]->(b:Person)